helmiikonen/speed-converter/README.md

 ### How to run the application locally

 - Make sure you have Git and Node installed
+- On your command line terminal, navigate to the directory where you want to clone the project
-- Clone the project to your local repository using the following command:
+- Clone the project using the following command:
 ```
 git clone git@github.com:helmiikonen/speed-converter.git
 ```